MahmoodAbdali79/Telco-Customer-Churn/README.md

 # Predicting Telco Customer Churn
 ## Introduction
 Telecommunicationcompanies often face the challenge of retaining customers who are at risk of churning, i.e., discontinuing their services.
 Losing customers can significantly impact the company's revenue and profitability.
-To address this issue, we embarked on a project to develop a predictive model that identifies customers likely to churn, enabling proactive retention strategies.
+To address this issue, I embarked on a project to develop a predictive model that identifies customers likely to churn, enabling proactive retention strategies.

 ##  Problem Statement
 The primary objective of this project is to create a predictive model capable of identifying telecom customers who are likely to churn.
-By analyzing historical customer data, we aim to develop a model that can predict churn with high accuracy, enabling the company to take preventive measures and retain valuable customers.
+By analyzing historical customer data, I aim to develop a model that can predict churn with high accuracy, enabling the company to take preventive measures and retain valuable customers.

 ## Dataset and Approach
-We utilized a telecom churn dataset for our analysis, which contains information about customers' demographics, services availed, and churn status.
+I utilized a telecom churn dataset for our analysis, which contains information about customers' demographics, services availed, and churn status.
 The project was divided into two main phases:

 1. Exploratory Data Analysis (EDA):
-In the first phase, we conducted exploratory data analysis (EDA) to gain insights into the dataset's characteristics.
-We explored various features, visualized distributions, and identified patterns and correlations.
+In the first phase, I conducted exploratory data analysis (EDA) to gain insights into the dataset's characteristics.
+I explored various features, visualized distributions, and identified patterns and correlations.
 The EDA process helped us understand the factors influencing customer churn.

 Notebook: Telecom [Telecom_EDA_v1.ipynb](https://github.com/MahmoodAbdali79/Predicting-Telecom-Churn-with-Machine-Learning/blob/main/Telecom_EDA_v1.ipynb)

 2. Model Development:
-In the second phase, we developed a predictive model to forecast customer churn.
-We experimented with different machine learning algorithms and techniques, fine-tuning hyperparameters to optimize model performance.
-Given the importance of correctly identifying churn cases, we prioritized **recall** as the primary evaluation metric.
+In the second phase, I developed a predictive model to forecast customer churn.
+I experimented with different machine learning algorithms and techniques, fine-tuning hyperparameters to optimize model performance.
+Given the importance of correctly identifying churn cases, I prioritized **recall** as the primary evaluation metric.

 Notebook: Telecom [Telecom_Churn_Model.ipynb](https://github.com/MahmoodAbdali79/Predicting-Telecom-Churn-with-Machine-Learning/blob/main/Telecom_Churn_Model.ipynb)
 ## Model Performance
-After rigorous experimentation and evaluation, we achieved promising results with our predictive model:
+After rigorous experimentation and evaluation, I achieved promising results with our predictive model:

 - **Recall**: 0.88
 - **Precision**: 0.71